MightyPork/circbuf/README.md

 *Please see READMEs in the project folders for more details.*

-The buffers were developed for embedded microcontrollers (STM32, AVR), but can be used anywhere, they are fully portable.
+The buffers were developed for embedded microcontrollers (STM32, AVR), but can be used anywhere, they are fully portable - only requirement is `malloc()`.
+If you don't have malloc, you'll have to customize the init routines.

 Pull requests to add new buffers or improve the current ones are welcome!